-Passion for our agriculture industry and a life long commitment to land stewardship carry on through legacy on this very special West Marin canvas which sweeps from the floor of Nicasio Valley up through shady side-canyons to steep slopes overlooking rolling hills.
+Passion for the agriculture industry and a lifelong commitment to land stewardship carry on through legacy on this very special West Marin canvas which sweeps from the floor of Nicasio Valley up through shady side-canyons to steep slopes overlooking rolling hills.
 Lush grasslands in the valley give way to a mix of bay and live oak forests and coastal scrub on the slopes.
 Native bunch grasses persist in hard-to-reach hillside pockets, and redwoods tower in deep tributaries of Halleck Creek.
 Black Angus & Texas Longhorn cattle graze the land where they raise their calves each year.
 We believe in sustainability and promoting agriculture for the generations to come.
 Offering farm stays, events hosting, artisanal homegrown goods and the welcoming experience for guests from near and far to enjoy the beautiful landscape and agricultural experience.

 Farm Stay